alexubilla8185/AfterLife/README.md

 ### Environment Variable Setup

 To run this project, you need to set up environment variables.
-The method depends on whether you're deploying to Netlify or running the app locally.

 #### For Production (on Netlify)